 Prime night skiing conditions (other than fresh powder, obviously) happen when daytime temperatures at the resort never get high enough to allow the riding surface to partially melt and then refreeze.
 If it’s been warm during the day, the snow will likely firm up somewhat at night, so recently tuned edges on your board or skis will serve you well.

 Take it easy for the first couple of runs while you get used to the snowpack.
 Even if you’ve been to Brighton before, bear in mind that things can look different under the lights, and skied-off patches or unexpected bumps may be slightly tougher to spot from a distance.
 When it’s time to thaw out, stop into Molly Green’s (2nd floor of the A-frame building between the Crest and Majestic lifts) for a snack and a warming or refreshing beverage.
+It is open, but indoor dining has tables spread further apart to maintain social distancing.

 WHERE TO GO